OpenClassrooms-Student-Center/alumnis/content/students/jeanpenan.md

 # lowercase, no blank space, Capital case or special character.

-title: ratus
+title: jeanpenan

 # First name or full name

-name: Ratus
+name: jeanpenan

-date: 2016-10-28 17:20
+date: 2018-05-05 23:00

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Je veux être expert en développement d'application Java EE.

-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: Je suis passionné par les nouvelles technologies.Je suis passionné par les nouvelles technologies.

 # don't touch that